eje74/BADChIMP-cpp/doc/fileformat.md

 ```
 DATASET UNSTRUCTURED_LB_GRID
 NUM_DIMENSIONS nd               <nd: int number of spatial dimension>
+GLOBAL_DIMENSIONS n0 n1 ...     <Size of the bounding box of the system>
 USE_ZERO_GHOST_NODE             <use node 0 as the default ghost node>
 POINTS n dataType               <n: number of points>
 p1_xp1_y...                     <point/node spatial position>